 And this is what the Spindel does (amazingly well).
 It spins your wet clothes at 2,800 revolutions per minute, twice the speed of your washing machine.
 This draws out around 80% of the remaining water meaning less time in the dryer or on the clothes rack.

-I’ve had mine running in the laundry for a few months now and have found it amazing.
+I’ve used mine for years and have found it amazing.
 We use a rack to dry our clothes and even in the darkest part of winter, the clothes dried quickly.
 The amount of water that is removed is incredible.
 Easily a cup or two of water is removed in the 3 minute cycle.

 So what are the cons?
 There are only 2 that I have found and they are very minor.
 Occasionally the drum can be weighted unevenly and as you crank the turbine up to full velocity, the drum can begin to knock against the side.
 It’s not a noise you’re likely to ignore but is easily fixed by stopping the machine and moving the clothes about.
 The Spindel operating manual suggests folding your clothes before putting them in the machine but, honestly, who has time for that?
 It’s easy enough to shuffle the clothes about to correct the weight distribution.